Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.

 - They expect you to thoroughly read the terms and conditions.

-Fortunately, most travellers don't end up making a serious claim for expensive medical care or loss of baggage.
+Fortunately, most travelers don't end up making an expensive claim for medical care or loss of baggage.

 You may get away with small claims on theft and baggage, but believe me, if you put in for a substantial medical claim, your insurance company will be double-checking to see whether they can wriggle out of paying you by tripping you up on this heavily overlooked clause.